 Streaming a Yoga Class with an IP Camera

 IP cameras have one great advantage over webcams – they have the ability to connect to the internet through their own IP address.
 These types of cameras are mostly used for 24/7 live streams and can run just about anywhere – as long as they are connected to a power source and the internet.
 Setting up these cameras is a little bit more complicated than webcams for example.
 You should opt for an IP camera only if you want to stream continuously for multiple hours; eg: 4-5 hours daily.

 Streaming a Yoga Class with a Professional Camera

 You will also need a computer able to run live streaming software.
 OBS Studio is currently one of the most popular free streaming apps.
 If you’re interested in streaming from mobile devices such as smartphones, you will need to pick a streaming app.
-Luckily enough, we have a guide that can help you make the right choice, and a tutorial as well, which is available HERE.
+Here’s a guide that can help you make the right choice, and a tutorial as well, available HERE.

-After you get all of the hardware and software together, you will need to conduct a few tests to make sure they are running properly.
+After you get all of the hardware and software, you need to conduct tests to make sure they are running.
 You can also ask friends for tips and pointers on how to improve your stream quality.

 Yoga Stream Monetization Options